Primary Navigation Mobile

 Stylish transport for those prioritising comfort over fun

-You can have it with a wide range of hybrid powertrains, too.
+The Hyundai Tucson is now one of the UK's most popular cars and a key part of its appeal is its wide range of hybrid powertrains.
 The most affordable cars are fitted with mild hybrid petrol powertrains but, as you move up the Tucson’s pecking order, you’ll find self-charging and plug-in hybrid variants, the latter of which can drive for up to 31 miles on electric power alone.
 Just make sure you charge the PHEV variants regularly.
-Your fuel economy will tumble if you ask the 1.6-litre petrol engine to drag around the dead weight of the battery.
+Your fuel economy will tumble if you ask the 1.6-litre petrol engine to drag around the car without charging it.

 Read our Hyundai Tucson review